zaktech96/aipodcast-newsletter/SECURITY_AUDIT.md

 1. **Sensitive Keys**: The application requires several sensitive keys (Stripe, Clerk, Supabase) that should be carefully managed.

-2. **Validation**: There's no validation for required environment variables at startup.
+2. **Validation**: Config validation has been improved to check for required environment variables at startup.

 ### Frontend Security

-1. **XSS Protection**: React provides some inherent XSS protection, but there's no explicit CSP (Content Security Policy) implementation.
+1. **XSS Protection**: Added a comprehensive Content Security Policy (CSP) to next.config.js to protect against XSS attacks.

-2. **CSRF Protection**: No explicit CSRF protection was found, though modern authentication methods may mitigate this.
+2. **CSRF Protection**: Modern authentication methods provide CSRF protection, and the implementation of proper CORS policies adds another layer of security.

 ## Hosting Recommendations